tum-pbs/pbdl-book/diffphys.md

 i.e. constant over time.
 We'll bring back the time evolution of $\mathbf{u}$ later on.
 %
 Let's denote this re-formulation as $\mathcal P$.
-It maps a state of $d(t)$ into a new state at an evoled time, i.e.:
+It maps a state of $d(t)$ into a new state at an evolved time, i.e.:

 $$
     d(t+\Delta t) = \mathcal P ( ~ d(t), \mathbf{u}, t+\Delta t)